 The jigsaw of nations across Southeast Asia allows you to combine countries, cultures and experiences with ease.
-To explore the region thoroughly you’d need months or even years, so we’ve picked out five trips that, in about two weeks, give an insight into a pocket of the subcontinent.
+To explore the region thoroughly you’d need months or even years, so we’ve picked out four trips that, in about two weeks, give an insight into a pocket of the subcontinent.

 Each country pairing offers something a little different, along both the well-known routes and lesser-trodden paths.
 These journeys are by land or river, giving you time to stop off at remote Khmer temples, rarely visited national parks — or simply try a cup of rice whiskey along the way.